GPUOpen-Drivers/AMDVLK/README.md

 ### Known Issues
-* Dawn of War III show corruption with max setting on Radeon&trade; RX Vega Series
 * CTS may hang in VK.synchronization.internally_synchronized_objects.pipeline_cache_compute with Linux kernel versions lower than 4.13

 ### How to Contribute